ahampriyanshu/ahampriyanshu.github.io/_posts/2025-07-01-experiment-with-ml.md

 ---
 title: "Experimenting with Machine Learning"
-author: ahampriyanshu
-categories: [Experiments]
+categories: [Notes]
-excerpt: A comprehensive journey through machine learning fundamentals, from basic algorithms to advanced neural networks and recommendation systems
-tags: [experiments, machine-learning, deep-learning, algorithms, data-science]
+excerpt: My experiments with machine learning
+tags: ['experiments', 'machine-learning', 'deep-learning', 'algorithms', 'data-science']
 ---

 Machine learning has transformed from an academic curiosity into the driving force behind modern technology.
 Over the past several weeks, I've been diving deep into this fascinating field, exploring everything from basic classification algorithms to sophisticated neural networks.
 This post chronicles my learning journey and serves as a comprehensive reference for machine learning fundamentals.